 A digital story usually pertains to a moment or event that shaped or changed your life.
-It is told through the “I” narrative and is a story that contains an emotional element.
-The emotion reveals the moment of powerful change and connects your story with a broad audience.
+It is told through the "I" narrative and is a story that contains an emotional element.
+Emotion reveals the moment of powerful change and connects your story with a broad audience.

 Refer to the Center for Digital Storytelling for examples of Digital Stories.